Connecticut in the Civil War

 Connecticut Freedom Trail: www.ctfreedomtrail.com

-NEW BOOK ON CT IN THE CIVIL WAR
+NEW BOOK ON CONNECTICUT IN THE CIVIL WAR

-Dr. Matthew Warshauer’s new book, Connecticut in the American Civil War: Slavery, Sacrifice, and Survival, will be published by Wesleyan University Press in 2011.
-His book delves deeper than previous accounts into Connecticut’s contribution to the war.
+Dr. Matthew Warshauer’s new book, Connecticut in the American Civil War: Slavery, Sacrifice, and Survival, delves deeper than previous accounts into Connecticut’s contribution to the war.
 Warshauer considers the complexities of the state’s past that we, today, have lost sight of (Did you know, for example, that William Lloyd Garrison called the Connecticut the “Georgia of New England” and that multiple historians have referred to Connecticut as “the most inhospitable” to abolition in comparison to her sister states?)
 Visit http://www.upne.com/0-8195-7138-5.html to learn more about the events or to purchase Warshauer’s book.
+Use discount code W301 to save 30%.

 Warshauer noted that “Because Connecticut was such a quintessential northern state, and because it was, especially in regard to arms and munitions, instrumental to the Union's survival, it seems particularly fitting that we mark the start of the war with a series of academic history, public history, social studies, and humanities initiatives.”